overengineered/courier/README.md

 the result there.
 Courier will also only deliver result if activity is in started state.
 This allows using FragmentManager transactions to show/hide fragments in onCourierDelivery method.

-Additionally, Terminal gets passed Exchange parameter which provides access to application context and can be used to watch for cancellation.
+Additionally, Medium gets passed Exchange parameter which provides access to application context and can be used to watch for cancellation.
 Watching for cancellation allows to terminate early if user leaves the activity before the operation is finished.